 Law firms of all sizes need to acknowledge that a retirement plan is a benefit valued by its employees.
-Industry data shows that 55 percent of employees working for small companies want a retirement plan.
-Giving employees what they want is an important way of retaining talent and attracting new ones.
+Industry data shows that 81 percent of employees want a workplace retirement plan, but only 59 percent of small companies offer a retirement plan.3 Giving employees what they want is an important way of retaining talent and attracting new ones.

 The choices we make, the things we spend money on, directly impact our ability to put money aside for the long-term.
 You may have heard of the $115,000 coffee habit, where a three-times-per-week $5 latte habit could have turned into more than $115,000 if invested over a 40-year period.5

 Whether you’re a firm administrator, a paralegal, or a lawyer, there are opportunities to save money.
 One of the beauties of tax-deferred savings vehicles like 401(k)s is that they are deducted from payroll before the money gets in your hands.
 This helps tremendously to automate what you may lack in discipline.
 But you still have to take action, join the plan, and elect a deferral amount, which brings us to our last key element of retirement readiness.